guanshi1688/longview-archive/docs/essays/notes/english/_common-ground.md

 That is the common ground for the six series.

-It is also the boundary that should guide later revision, concept extraction, public publication, and every shorter version derived from these notes.
+It is also the boundary that should guide later revision, concept extraction, public publication, platform essays, submissions, and every shorter version derived from these notes.

+Everything begins with productive forces.

+But productive forces do not end with output.

+They become civilization only when a society can organize them into life.

 ---

-This article is part of Evan Vale’s English notes on production systems, civilizational form, absorptive capacity, value capture, technological amplification, and the structural limits of development.
+This article is part of Evan Vale’s English notes on productive forces, civilizational form, absorptive capacity, value capture, production-bearing systems, technological amplification, and the structural limits of development.